sbdzdz/sebastiandziadzio.github.io/_posts/2018-03-12-movable-type.md

 3: shakespeare-caesar, shakespeare-hamlet, shakespeare-macbeth
 4: bryant-stories, burgess-busterbrown, carroll-alice
 ```
 Nice!
 This time we find a better solution and the clustering is exactly as expected.
 Unless you're really unlucky, the result should be consistent if you re-run the code.
 But how do we know it's better?
-The $$k$$-means algorithm chooses a solution with lowest inertia.
+The k-means algorithm chooses a solution with lowest inertia.
 We can use it to compare different clusterings:
 ```python
 print(kmeans.inertia_)
 ```